spanner/radiant-reader_group-extension/README.markdown

 This works with multi_site.
 If you use [our fork](https://github.com/spanner/radiant-paperclipped_multisite-extension/tree) then readers and groups are automatically site-scoped.

+## Latest

+Brought up to date with 0.8 and the latest `multi_site` and `reader` extensions.
+Some tidying up internally.

 ## Status

-This has been brought across from a previous version that grouped users instead of working in the reader framework, so it's a mixture of the well-tested and the just-invented.
-It's in trial use on a couple of biggish sites and seems fairly robust.
+This has been brought across from a previous version that grouped users instead of working in the reader framework, so it's a mixture of the well-used and the just-invented, but the tests are fairly comprehensive and  it's in trial use on a couple of biggish sites and seems fairly robust.

+Next: to restfulise the groups controller and improve the messaging interface with better records and presentation, message templates and so on.

 ## Requirements